mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-homebrew.md

 Make sure to put this line **before** `atlassian.sh` is moved and renamed.

 > The nested class is used because Homebrew only expects one formula file.
-If you have other files used as an external dependencies, Homebew will not fetch them from repository when running `tap` command.
+If you have other files used as an external dependencies, Homebrew will not fetch them from repository when running `tap` command.

 ### Push to SCM